KazuhiraBenedictMiller/LinuxMLOpsSnippetsDungeon/MariaDB/README.md

 To Connect to a Local Docker Image running MariaDB from outside the Container but on the same Machine:

-Get the Docker image IP Address :
+Get the Docker Container IP Address :

 	 > $ sudo docker inspect -f '{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' MARIA_DB_CUSTOM_CONTAINER_ID_OR_NAME